AlexNisulescu/myDrive/README.md

 After you have that going, all you need is to configure this application to connect to the specific server you are running.
  ## Usage

-This app can be used to create your own drive storage.
+This app can be used to create your own persistent storage.